yoshuawuyts/rust-for-js-peeps/src/04_thinking_in_rust.md

 Aside of the obvious type system stuff, I think there are a few core differences between Rust and JS:

-### Object-Oriented everything
+### Namespaces
-In Rust *everything* is object-oriented.
-Imports are always done through namespaces, and namespaces kind of behave like structs.
+In Rust, imports are always done through namespaces, and namespaces kind of behave like structs.

 ```rust